 We ran Modification Tests at Xcentric; Look into the Results!

 As a part of our research on personalization initiatives, we compared New Visitors to Returning Visitors and found out that both of them are looking for different elements on an E-Commerce website.
 Let’s see how these tweaks of personalization increase the Magento web store’s revenue.

 1. We switched the Checkout button with – Secure Checkout

 Checkout processes introduce trust and communicate to a customer that purchasing from your website is safe and secure, as the savvy customers of this era are very particular about their privacy.
 Hence, supporting the safety of your customer’s experience ensures their continuity of purchase.

 Given that, our first test was based on switching the usual – Checkout Button with a much risk averting – Secure Checkout.
-And safe to say, this personalization worked well for attracting more return visitors on Magento Web Store.
+And safe to say, this personalization worked well in attracting more return visitors to Magento Web Store.
 Later, lifting higher conversion rates and revenues.

 2. Added Numbers to each Checkout Step